-ICAR-CIFT signs Memorandum of Agreement with Cochin Shipyard Limited for design and construction of deep sea fishing vessels under Neel Kranti Mission
+ICAR-CIFT signs MoA with CSL for design and construction of deep sea fishing vessels under Neel Kranti Mission

 In association with the Central Sector Scheme on Blue Revolution and Make in India, ICAR - Central Institute of Fisheries Technology (ICAR-CIFT), Cochin and Cochin Shipyard Limited (CSL) has joined hands for a collaborative programme, for the design and construction of commercial fishing vessels adhering to international standards.

 An agreement in this connection was signed on 29th August, 2017 with the aim of creating benchmarks and standards for deep sea commercial fishing vessels besides enabling end-to-end solutions to the fisheries sector of India.
 This collaboration focuses on empowerment of local boatyards by raising the standards of boat construction.
 During the first phase of the programme, ICAR-CIFT and CSL will address the needs of the fisheries sector of Tamil Nadu and render support in the design and construction of deep sea Tuna Long Liner cum Gill Netter under the Blue Revolution scheme of Union Government.